Discover more from Grace Upon Grace

 Courage in the gospel.

+One of my favorite quotes regarding the gospel is from the book One Way Love, in which you’ll find the following statement: “The Gospel alone liberates us to live a life of scandalous generosity, unrestrained sacrifice, uncommon valor, and unbounded courage” (189).
 I like this quote because it clearly dispels what the gospel does upon its arrival in the soul.
 Much is made about what we do “after the gospel,” so to speak.
 A lot of time and energy has been spent throughout the centuries deliberating and defining our duty after the good news of Christ’s redemption has manifested in our lives.
 But the quote above succinctly captures all the ideas we could ever have on the topic.

 There are, no doubt, a myriad of images and ideas that immediately come to mind when I say the word “courage.”
 Most often, though, our thoughts are likely driven to that of warfare.
 This would be an accurate connotation as the courage it takes to represent a country on foreign soil would be similar to the courage it takes to represent another Kingdom in another world.
-As a matter of fact, the metaphor of a solider going into battle is employed all throughout Scripture to represent the Christian life.
+As a matter of fact, the metaphor of a soldier going into battle is employed all throughout Scripture to represent the Christian life.
 It is one of the most popular depictions of the Christian’s necessity for responsibility, integrity, and honor.
 But the courage mentioned here isn’t necessarily wartime courage.
 It’s not courage for the battlefield but courage for belief.
 It’s the courage to look foolish.

 The courage of faith.

-In 1 Corinthians, the apostle Paul begins his letter by stating that those considered fools in the world’s eyes will one day “shame the wise.”
-(1 Cor 1:27) This is the primary text in which we find God’s unorthodox choice of those with whom to bestow his blessing and his calling.
+In 1 Corinthians, the apostle Paul begins his letter by stating that those considered fools in the world’s eyes will, one day, “shame the wise” (1 Cor.
+1:27).
+This is the primary text in which we find God’s unorthodox choice of those with whom to bestow his blessing and his calling.
 God finds those who are most weak and foolish in the world and says, “You are mine.”
 These beloved of God are those with whom the gospel has been entrusted.
 And nothing could be stranger.

 You see, it’s not the winsomely wise that get this good news.
 It’s those who are chiefly aware of their silly, harebrained notions of righteousness in the face of God’s law.
 It’s not the smug pietists who receive this redemption.
-It’s those who are frail, feeble, and fractured (2 Cor 12:9–10) — not only in physical fortitude but in spiritual faith.
+It’s those who are frail, feeble, and fractured (2 Cor.
+12:9–10) — not only in physical fortitude but in spiritual faith.
 The inference, then, is that it not only takes courage to stand with the gospel but courage to believe in it in the first place.
 The only prerequisite of the gospel is the admission of your own foolishness, weakness, and deadness.
 But the courage it takes to believe in the gospel is further bolstered by the courage the gospel produces.
 The courage to say, “None of these things move me.”

 The courage to stand.

 It’s the courage to say, “But if not . . .”
 Remember the scene from Daniel’s prophecy?
 Daniel’s own Hebrew brethren are faced with certain death.
 But as Shadrach, Meshach, and Abednego are confronted with compromising their faith or casting themselves into the raging furnace, they declare with boldness, “Our God whom we serve is able to deliver us” — to perform miracles and supernatural wonders, to save us from out of your midst — “but if not . . .”
-(Dan 3:17–18) Preceding any martyr we’ve read about in the annals of Christendom, three young men believed enough in what their Lord said that they knew of his goodness, even when the eyes of death stared right back at them.
+(Dan.
+3:17–18).
+Preceding any martyr we’ve read about in the annals of Christendom, three young men believed enough in what their Lord said that they knew of his goodness, even when the eyes of death stared right back at them.
 This is gospel courage.